Tuition-free trade school model tries to rally gig economy

 ‘fulfilling work’

-In his car driving between jobs, Geouston Smith outlined his day: an easy refrigerator fix in the morning, followed by a washer, dishwasher and an icemaker in the afternoon.
+In his car driving between jobs, Geauston Smith outlined his day: an easy refrigerator fix in the morning, followed by a washer, dishwasher and an icemaker in the afternoon.

 “It’s like a basic anatomy lesson,” Smith said.
 “What are the parts?
 How do the motors work? … When you’re trying to diagnose the situation, each component is a little bit different.”

-Note: Correction: A previous version misspelled Geauston Smith’s name.
-Nana Academy works with GE, not LG.